Azure/terraform-azurerm-caf-enterprise-scale/README.md

 <br>

-> :warning: **WARNING**: Please note that the latest `0.1.0` release contains a number of changes which may impact your deployment.
+> **WARNING**: Please note that the latest `0.1.0` release contains a number of changes which may impact your deployment.
 > Please review the [Upgrade from v0.0.8 to v0.1.0][wiki_upgrade_from_v0_0_8_to_v0_1_0] guidance before upgrading.

 <br>